 When Spider-Man fought the Blob, he intentionally took one of his web cartridges and threw it towards the villain, the cartridge broke, exposing the web fluid in the air, overwhelming the Blob into a mesh of webbing, leaving him stuck for the police to arrest him.
 Ben Reilly, aka the Scarlet Spider, developed his own special web called Impact Webbing, a ball of web that engulfs a villain into a cocoon, and Stingers, darts that have a sedative to tranquilize anyone hit by it.

-In the story arc, Avengers Disassembled, Peter evolved biological web shooters located in his forearms.
+To capitalize on this, Marvel decided to introduce the organic web-shooters into the comics during the Avengers Disassembled crossover.
+In the story arc, Peter evolved biological web shooters located in his forearms.
 He developed spinnerets under his forearm that can trigger in a similar means to his original web shooter, but without the burden of constant repair of the device and costly web fluids.
 The strength and elasticity of the organic webbing is unknown, but it is speculated to be much stronger than the synthetic and is said to depend on Spider-Man's current health and nutrition.
 Unlike the synthetic webbing, the organic webbing last for a week until it dissolves.
 But ever since One More Day, Peter has lost the ability of organic webbing and is therefore using his web shooters again.